-Ever searched for a 3 ingredient cookie recipe?
-I’ve got something better for you!!
-Melt-in-your-mouth 2 Ingredient Almond Flour Cookies to be precise.
+Melt-in-your-mouth 2-Ingredient Almond Cookies.
 The most amazing deliciousnesses of all times!
 Paleo, vegan, low-carb & absolutely delicious!

 Why not keep it simple my friends?
 I still can’t believe how only 2 ingredients can be enough to make melt-in-your-mouth cookies.
-These Low-Carb Almond Flour Cookies will knock you off your feet.
+These Almond Cookies will knock you off your feet.

 How to make Almond Flour Cookies

 Ok, so let’s get to the nitty gritty details.
 There are 4 very simple steps to success:

 - Mix almond flour and maple syrup until you have a dough-like consistency.
 Make sure you count your ingredients.
 It’s almond flour (1) plus maple syrup (1) equals two (2) ingredients.
 Ha!

 - Put in the freezer for 15-20 minutes to make rolling out easier but it’ll also work with non-chilled dough.
-Roll out the dough with a rolling pin in between two large pieces of parchment paper.
-Roll out to about 1/4″ (0,5 cm)
+Roll out the dough with a rolling pin in between two large pieces of parchment paper (important!).
+Roll out to about 1/4″ (0,5 cm) (I know, I say 1/2″ in the video, I meant 1/4″ though.
+I don’t think in inches and never trust me when I “talk” about inches)

 - Remove the upper parchment paper and leave the rolled out dough on the bottom layer of paper and cut out stars or whatever shape cookie cutter you have on hand, then remove the dough in between the stars.
 This is the magic trick to get pretty shaped cookies.
 Most people cut out the cookies and then try to move the cut-out-cookie-dough onto a baking sheet but it gets all distorted in the process.
 It’s much easier to just leave the cut-out part on the parchment paper and use a flat knife or even tooth pick to remove the excess dough around the shape.
 Then transfer the paper full of stars onto a baking sheet.